Discernment

 Visiting Communities

 If the Lord is inviting you to religious life, you will be attracted to a specific charism - that is, to specific style of religious life and specific works.
-As you go visit the pages on our Franciscans of the Eucharist website, be attentive to how you respond to what you read and see . . . and if the Lord seems to be speaking to you or calling to you in this, don’t be afraid.
+As you go visit the pages on our website, be attentive to how you respond to what you read and see.
+Share what comes up with the Lord and notice what stirs within you as you do so.
+While God does lead us through our desires, it is normal if these are mixed with some fears and doubts, especially in the beginning.
+If the Lord seems to be speaking to you or encouraging you to take the next steps in discerning with our community, don't be afraid.
 Keep exploring, and contact us to learn more about our life and discerning with our community.
+Actually speaking with a vocation director and making a visit to a community are essential steps in discernment and can often help to bring great clarity.
+Click here to learn more about getting in contact with our vocation team.

 Healing and Conversion